RobMasters/RJMCommentBundle/Resources/doc/12-enable_voting.md

 ### Setup Classes
-The FOSCommentBundle supports both Doctrine ODM (mongodb) and Doctrine ORM by default.
+The RJMCommentBundle supports both Doctrine ODM (mongodb) and Doctrine ORM by default.
 However, you must provide a concrete Vote class.
 Follow the appropriate instructions to set up the classes: